archmedian/policies/intl/en/privacy/index.md

 ## When you delete your account

 We delete your data after an account is cancelled.
 Your data are purged within 60 days.
 This applies both for cases when an account owner directly cancels and for auto-cancelled accounts.
 Please refer to our [Cancellation policy](../cancellation/index.md) for more details.

-## EU-US, EU-UK and EU-Switzerland Privacy Shield policy

-The GDPR requires that data transfer out of the EU must only happen to countries deemed as having adequate data protection laws.
-The United States generally doesn’t meet that requirement.
-[Privacy Shield](https://www.privacyshield.gov/) is an agreement between certain European jurisdictions and the United States that allows for the transfer of personal data from the EU to the US.
-Participation in the Privacy Shield program is voluntary.

-### We comply with the frameworks for EU, UK, and Swiss data that are transferred into the United States

-{{ company_name }} complies with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union, the United Kingdom, and Switzerland to the United States, respectively.
-If there is any conflict between the terms in this privacy policy and the Privacy Shield Principles, the Privacy Shield Principles take precedent.
-To learn more about the Privacy Shield program, please visit [https://www.privacyshield.gov/](https://www.privacyshield.gov/).

-## ? {{ company_name }} is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC) with regard to the Privacy Shield Frameworks.

-The Privacy Shield Frameworks uphold specific principles, many of which are already outlined in the section on Your Rights.
-For clarity, pursuant to the Privacy Shield Frameworks, the following principles apply to all EU, UK, and Swiss data that has been transferred into the United States:

-- Individuals have the right to access their personal data and to update, correct, and/or amend information that is incomplete.
-Individuals also have the right to request erasure of personal information that has been processed in violation of the principles.
-Individuals wishing to exercise these rights may do so by by signing in and directly updating your account information.
-If you have questions about exercising these rights or need assistance, please contact us at [{{ privacy_email }}](mailto:{{ privacy_email }}) or at {{ owner_legal_name }}, {{ company_address_l1 }}, {{ company_address_l3 }}.
-- We remain liable for the onward transfer of personal data to third parties acting as our agents unless we can prove we were not a party to the events giving rise to the damages.
--	We do not sell personal data nor do we permit it to be used for reasons other than those for which it was originally provided.
-If this practice should change in the future, we will update this policy accordingly and provide individuals with opt-out or opt-in choice as appropriate.
--	We may be required to release personal data in response to lawful requests from public authorities including to meet national security and law enforcement requirements.

-### We commit to resolving all complaints

-In compliance with the EU-US and Swiss-US Privacy Shield Principles, we commit to resolve complaints about your privacy and our collection or use of your personal information.
-European Union, United Kingdom, or Swiss individuals with inquiries or complaints regarding this privacy policy should first contact {{ data_protection_officer_name }} at {{ company_name }} at {{ privacy_email }}, or by mail at {{ owner_legal_name }}, {{ company_address_l1 }}, {{ company_address_l3 }}.

-{{ company_name }} (the company) has further committed to refer unresolved privacy complaints under the EU-US and Swiss-US Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by BBB National Programs.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit [https://bbbprograms.org/programs/bbb-privacy-shield/eu-dispute-resolution](https://bbbprograms.org/programs/bbb-privacy-shield/eu-dispute-resolution) for more information and to file a complaint.
-This service is provided at no cost to you.
-Please do not submit GDPR complaints to BBB EU Privacy Shield.

-If your Privacy Shield complaint cannot be resolved through these described channels, under certain conditions, you may invoke binding arbitration for some residual claims not resolved by other redress mechanisms.
-To learn more, please view the Privacy Shield Annex 1 at [https://www.privacyshield.gov/article?id=ANNEX-I-introduction](https://www.privacyshield.gov/article?id=ANNEX-I-introduction).

 ## Changes & questions